garris/ember-backstop/README.md

 See http://backstopjs.org for documentation on BackstopJS -- but keep in mind -- for this implementation all DOM interactions should probably be done in your Ember test -- and not the BackstopJS config.

 ### Issues

-Questions?
+#### If your screenshots are blank
+Take a look at your test network calls.
+Are you seeing `UnrecognizedURLError` errors?
+If so, there may be an issue with a middleware addon dependency loading too early.
+Try ensuring any server dependencies don't block proxy requests to `/backstop/**`.
+Post the issue [here](https://github.com/garris/ember-backstop/issues) and let us know!

+#### Questions/comments?
 Post an issue, propose a feature or just say Hi!  https://github.com/garris/ember-backstop/issues

 Contributing